The most recent episode of “Solving The Driver Problem” features special guest Jason Crowell, Recruiting and Retention Manager at Brady Trucking, Inc.

 Rea and Crowell discuss the recruiting evolution and how you can attract a fleet of high-quality drivers, even in the midst of the ever-changing supply and demand curve of 2020.

 “Rather than talking about the company, we talk about the driver.”

 As Crowell points out, every business is a people business.
 Your business is connected to people.
 Your employees are connected to you, to each other, and to the market they serve.
 If you want successful recruiting ads, try focusing on your drivers as people.

 Crowell utilizes recruitment ads that feature videos of drivers talking about their experience with Brady Trucking.
 The videos aren’t about Brady Trucking, though.
 They’re about the driver and their unique perspective.
 Crowell knows that emotional connection causes people watching the ads to act quickly and click the call-to-action.

 Like we’ve discussed in past blogs, effective recruiting ads have a unique message that grab the viewer’s attention.
 You’ll find more success if your message is about your drivers rather than about your company.

-The Importance of The Realistic Job Preview
+Realistic Job Preview

 “No company needs to recruit everyone.
 We need to recruit the right ones, not millions of the wrong ones.”